Rethinking the Role of Banks in Economics Education

 What is it?

-If you are interested in being involved in the steering group, please email firstname.lastname@example.org by Monday 22nd April.
+If you are interested in the campaign and want to get involved please email firstname.lastname@example.org.